rivas-lab/FasTag/README.md

 - Finally, execute the cells in the notebook [notetaggerBuild.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/noteTaggerBuild.ipynb) which will read in the data and train the model.

 Model weights are also saved for reusing later.
 Please use [predictionEvaluation.ipynb](https://github.com/rivas-lab/clinicalNoteTagger/blob/master/predictionEvaluation.ipynb) to evaluate trained predictions by the Clinical Note Tagger.

+## To Train on Other Datasets

+Coming soon to a repo near you